Voting by Absentee Ballot

 - You are not currently serving probation, parole or extended supervision for a felony conviction

-*Confirm you voter registration address online at the My Vote Wisconsin site.
+*Confirm your voter registration address online at the My Vote Wisconsin site.

 Requesting an Absentee Ballot

-There are two options for requesting an absentee ballot:
+There are two options for requesting an absentee ballot (both must include a copy of your Voter ID*):

 - Complete the Application for Absentee Ballot